vileservices/vileWrapper/README.md

----
-title: "Introduction"
+# "Introduction"
-description: "Example section for showcasing vileWrapper usage"
+## "Example section for showcasing vileWrapper usage"
----

 <Note>
   Welcome to the vile API wrapper!